 PCI Express is a high-speed serial computer expansion bus standard for connecting high-speed components, which has replaced the older AGP (Accelerated Graphics Port), PCI, and PCI-X bus standards.
 PCIe standard has undergone numerous revisions through improving performance and other features.
 PCIe 1.0 was initially launched in 2002.
 In order to meet the growing demands for higher bandwidth, successive versions have been invented and introduced to the market.
 At present, there are five different generations of PCIe standards: PCIe 1.0, PCIe 2.0, PCIe 3.0, PCIe 4.0, and PCIe 5.0.
 The PCIe 6.0 will come in the not-so-distant future.
 Note that, transfer rate doubles with each generation.

 Five versions of PCIe cards are applied accordingly: PCIe 1.x, PCIe 2.x, PCIe 3.x, PCIe 4.x, and PCIe 5.x are all available currently.
+The PCIe 5.x with higher performance is the latest version, just released in 2019.
 And PCIe 6.x is to be issued in around 2021.
-The PCIe 4.x card is the most commonly used one among them, and the PCIe 5.x with higher performance is the latest version, just released in 2019.

 It's worth mentioning that all PCIe card versions are backward compatible.
 That is to say, any version of the PCIe card and motherboard can work together in the mode of the lowest version.
 In the following table, a comparison of transfer rates among five typical PCIe versions (take the original version n.0 for example) has been listed for your better understanding.